-As of March 31, 2024, we have long-term contracts with customers that specify minimum volumes of gasoline, diesel, lubricants and specialties to be sold ratably at market prices through 2032.
+As of March 31, 2024 June 30, 2024, we have long-term contracts with customers that specify minimum volumes of gasoline, diesel, lubricants and specialties to be sold ratably at market prices through 2032, 2034.
 Future prices are subject to market fluctuations and therefore, we have elected the exemption to exclude variable consideration under these contracts under ASC 606-10-50-14A.
 Aggregate minimum volumes expected to be sold (future performance obligations) under our long-term product sales contracts with customers are as follows:

-Remainder of Total
+Contractual Minimum Remainder of 2024 Remainder of 2024 2025 2026 Thereafter Total

-2024 2025 2026 Thereafter
+2025 2026

+(In thousands) (In thousands)

 (In thousands)

-Refined product sales volumes (barrels) 26,099 27,204 19,003 47,888 120,194
+Refined product sales volumes (barrels)